 Hailed by the LA Times as “a dazzling soloist,” Clarice sings in Portuguese, Spanish, French, Italian and English, but thrives in exploring the voice as an instrument, creating a vast range of innovative textures and vocabulary of extended techniques into her music.
 Such interest in the human voice, combined with her passion for orchestral music led to the creation of the world’s first scat singing concerto, which she performs frequently with orchestras around the world.

 A passionate educator, Clarice is the founder of VOXploration - a creative workshop exploring the body and the voice as musical instruments that combine improvisation, songwriting and compositional elements.
 VOX has received grants and awards from Brazilian foundations such as CAIXA CULTURAL and SESC.
 She has also taught the workshop extensively in the United States, Qatar, Poland, Denmark and Italy.
 Assad is currently developing an educational program featuring the workshop in the south side of Chicago, in collaboration with the Old Town School of Folk Music.

-She holds a Bachelor of Music degree with honors from the Roosevelt University and a Master of Music degree from The University of Michigan School of Music, where she studied with Michael Daugherty, Susan Botti and Evan Chambers.
-Her works are published in France (Editions Lemoine), Germany (Trekel), Criadores do Brasil (Brazil) and independently by Virtual Artists Collective Publishing, (VACP) a publishing company co-founded with poet and philosopher Steve Schroeder.
-On its 10 year anniversary, VACP has published 55 volumes of poetry and music.
+She holds a Bachelor of Music degree from the Roosevelt University and a Master of Music degree from The University of Michigan School of Music, where she studied with Michael Daugherty, Susan Botti and Evan Chambers.
+Her works are published in France (Editions Lemoine), Germany (Trekel), Criadores do Brasil (Brazil) and by Virtual Artists Collective Publishing, (VACP) a publishing company co-founded with poet and philosopher Steve Schroeder.